EICR Certificate Cost

 At a Glance

-• An electrician will typically take between 2-4 hours to complete this job.
+• An electrician will typically take between 2 and 4 hours to complete this job.

 Looking to learn about the cost of an electric safety certificate?

-An electrical safety certificate is a report that homeowners might get for their peace of mind, but is valuable if you're considering putting your house on the market.
+An electrical safety certificate is an electrical report that homeowners might get for their peace of mind, but it's also valuable if you're considering putting your house on the market — as it confirms your home's electricals are working as they should be.

 However, it's a legal requirement for landlords in the UK to regularly get the electricals in their rental properties inspected and tested.
 If landlords aren't compliant with these rules, then they can be fined up to £30,000.

 In either case, the price of an Electrical Installation Condition Report (EICR) is affordable.
-Although it depends on a few key things, you should expect to pay about around £120.
+Although it depends on a few key things, you should expect to pay about around £120 for an EICR in the UK.

 Are you ready for a quote for your job?

-We have a whole range of electricians ready to offer you a free quote!
+We have a whole range of local electricians ready to offer you a free quote.
+MyJobQuote is fast and hassle-free, connecting you with professionals in your area in a matter of minutes.

 Or would you like to find out more?

-This guide covers everything you might need to know about the costs of an EICR certificate (including what impacts the price), more about why you might need to get one, what's involved, FAQ, and more.
+This guide covers everything you might need to know about the costs of an EICR certificate (including what impacts the price), more about why you might need an EICR, what's involved in EICR testing, FAQs, and more.

 electrician checking appliances